 \subsubsection{Frozen CNN and Feature Reconstruction}

-To illustrate the importance of patch feature reconstruction and frozen CNN backbone of UP-DETR, we pre-train four different UP-DETR models with different combinations of whether freezing CNN and whether adding feature reconstruction.
+To illustrate the importance of frozen CNN backbone and patch feature reconstruction of UP-DETR, we pre-train four different models with different combinations of whether freezing CNN and whether adding feature reconstruction.
 Note that all the models (including DETR) use the pre-trained CNN on ImageNet.

-\tabref{Ablation} shows $\textrm{AP}$ and $\textrm{AP}_{50}$ of four different pre-training models and DETR on VOC with 150 epochs.
-As shown in \tabref{Ablation}, not all pre-trained models are better than DETR, and pre-training models (b) and (d) perform better than the others.
+\tabref{Ablation} shows $\textrm{AP}_{50}$ of DETR and four different pre-training models on PASCAL VOC with 150 epochs.
+As shown in \tabref{Ablation}, not all pre-trained models are better than DETR, but pre-training models (b) and (d) perform better than the others.
 More importantly, without frozen CNN, pre-training models (a) and (c) even perform worse than DETR.
-It confirms that freezing pre-trained CNN is essential to pre-train transformers.
-In addition, it further confirms the pretext (random query patch detection) may weaken the feature discrimination without the freezing pre-training CNN, and localization and classification have different feature preferences~\cite{zhang2019towards,wu2020rethinking,song2020revisiting}.
+This confirms that the frozen pre-training backbone is essential to pre-train the transformer.
+In addition, it further confirms that the pretext task (random query patch detection) may weaken the feature discrimination of the pre-training CNN, and localization and classification have different feature preferences~\cite{zhang2019towards,wu2020rethinking,song2020revisiting}.

-\figref{5curves} plots the $\textrm{AP}_{50}$ learning curves of four different pre-training models and DETR, where the models in \figref{5curves} correspond to the models in \tabref{Ablation} one-to-one.
-As shown in \figref{5curves}, model (d) UP-DETR achieves faster convergence at the early training stage with feature reconstruction.
-The experiments suggest that random query patch detection is complementary to the contrastive learning for a better visual representation.
+\figref{5curves} plots the $\textrm{AP}_{50}$ learning curves of DETR and four different pre-training models, where the models in \figref{5curves} correspond to the models in \tabref{Ablation} one-to-one.
+As shown in \figref{5curves}, (d) UP-DETR model achieves faster convergence speed at the early training stage with feature reconstruction.
+The experiment results suggest that random query patch detection is complementary to the contrastive learning for a better visual representation.
 The former is designed for the spatial localization with position embeddings, and the latter is designed for instance or cluster classification.

-It is worth noting that UP-DETR with frozen CNN and feature reconstruction heavily relies on a pre-trained CNN model,~\eg SwAV.
-Therefore, we believe that it is a promising direction for further investigating UP-DETR with random query patch detection and contrastive learning together to pre-train the whole DETR model from scratch.
+It is worth noting that UP-DETR with frozen CNN and feature reconstruction heavily relies on a pre-trained CNN model,~\eg SwAV CNN.
+Therefore, we believe that it is a promising direction to further investigate UP-DETR with random query patch detection and contrastive learning together to pre-train the whole DETR model from scratch.